-[/av_toggle] [av_toggle title=’When eagles get ready to fly long distances, do they eat a lot for energy or eat less for weight loss?’ tags=”] Prior to migration eagles will eat normally; they do not fast for weight loss.
+Prior to migration eagles will eat normally; they do not fast for weight loss.
 They may even tend to eat more to load up if food is readily available.
 We have witnessed migrating eagles stocking up on food en-route also.
-If a migrating bird comes across a dear carcass, for example, it might hold up its migration for a day to feed up on the available food. – PN
+If a migrating bird comes across a deer carcass, for example, it might hold up its migration for a day to feed up on the available food. – PN

 In a nutshell, we now know that eagles that fledge from hacking sites, think this is home, and return to this general area once they reach sexual maturity for their own breeding. – PN

 The answer to this depends on: 1) where the birds are from; 2) where they are wintering; 3) their age; and 4) the season.

 Some eagles don’t migrate at all.
 If they live in an area where they can survive all winter (one with plenty of open water and food), they will stay close to their nesting area and not move far at all.

 If they do have to move to find open water and food, generally they will only move as far as they need to find a suitable over-wintering area that meets their needs.

 Young eagles, not yet adults, may move in more random directions than adults that have developed strong habits, returning along the same routes to the same wintering and nesting areas year after year.

 In the spring, adult eagles departing their wintering area usually follow a pretty direct route to their nesting area, wanting to get back quickly to reestablish their territory and initiate breeding.